 اهْدِنَا = Guide us - 2nd person masculine singular imperative – 1st person plural object pronoun – implicit subject pronoun →

-الصِّرَاطَ = The path - accusative masculine noun
+الصِّرَاطَ = The path, the way - accusative masculine noun

 الْمُسْتَقِيمَ = The established - accusative masculine (form X) active participle

 الَّذِينَ = Those - masculine plural relative pronoun